DawTheD/gtaoautoapartment/README.md

-This is an automated script(AHK) for the apartment trade-in exploit in GTA Online.
+This is an automated script using AutoHotKey v1.1 for the apartment trade-in exploit in GTA Online.

 <h1>Setup Information:</h1>